pabennett/chiptools/docs/examples.rst

 while our test cases are executed.

-First off, create a ChipToolsTest class and define some basic information about the testbench that is to be simulated:
+First off, create a ChipToolsTest class and define some basic information about the testbench:

 .. code-block:: python

     class MaxHoldsTestBase(ChipToolsTest):
         # Specify the duration your test should run for in seconds.
-        # If the test should run until the testbench aborts itself use 0.
+        # If the test should run "forever" use 0.
         duration = 0
         # Testbench generics are defined in this dictionary.
         # In this example we set the 'width' generic to 32, it can be overridden